eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/deploy-your-microservice.md

     env: []
 ```

-It is very important to note that we are specifying `local` as the value for `images:registry` (instead of `remote` for the other microservices), this instructs the ioFog Agent to use its local cache, and not Docker hub.
+It is very important to note that you are specifying `local` as the value for `images:registry` (instead of `remote` for the other microservices), this instructs the ioFog Agent to use its local cache, and not Docker hub.

-## Setup Our Routes
+## Setup Your Routes

-Let's change our routes so that our new microservice is placed between the Sensors and the REST API.
+Let's change your routes so that your new microservice is placed between the Sensors and the REST API.

 Edit the `routes` section from the YAML file to the following.